Resources

 When will the project be completed?

 Designing and building a memorial in Washington, D.C., on federal land is dictated by the Commemorative Works Act of 1986.
 The Act outlines a seven year framework from enactment of authorizing legislation to completion of the project.
 The process is overseen by the National Capital Memorial Advisory Commission, which is chaired by the National Park Service and made up of other key regulatory agencies that approve commemorative project designs.
 They include the U.S. Commission of Fine Arts, the National Capital Planning Commission, and others.
-The Foundation expects to dedicate the finished memorial in late 2028.
+The foundation expects to dedicate the finished memorial in late 2028.

 Why is this memorial being established now?